Huns I

 permanent available till Age II

-You may perform a maneuver with your unexhausted city, as if it was a unit with 3 movement points.
-During this, you may explore a province, move to a hex adjacent to another city, and, as part of your army, initiate a battle
+You may perform a maneuver with your unexhausted City, as if it was a unit with 3 movement points.
+During this, you may explore a province, move to a hex adjacent to another City, and, as part of your army, initiate a battle

 permanent available till Age II